 Federal regulations require schools participating in Title IV programs to use specific refund policies when a student who receives Title IV aid ceases enrollment.
 When an official withdrawal occurs, federal aid awards (except Federal Work-study) may be prorated as follows: the number of calendar days completed during the semester divided by the number of days in the semester.
 An adjustment will not be made for a student that withdraws after 60% of the semester has passed.
 If funds are released to a student because of a credit balance on the student's account and the student later withdraws, then he/she may be required to repay some of the federal aid released.
 Students are encouraged to check with our office before resigning to determine how their aid would be affected.

 Yes.
 All aid is monitored to ensure that the total amount awarded including federal financial aid, scholarships (both institutional and outside), and other resources do not exceed the total cost of attendance for the academic year.
 Also, please remember to notify the Office of Financial Aid of any outside awards you may be receiving.
-Our Lady of the Lake College reserves the right to reduce or rescind award packages to remain in compliance with federal, state and/or institutional rules and regulations.
+Franciscan Missionaries of Our Lady University reserves the right to reduce or rescind award packages to remain in compliance with federal, state and/or institutional rules and regulations.

 No. The Higher Education Opportunity Act (HEOA), which reauthorized the Higher Education Act (HEA) and added new laws, removed veterans education benefits from estimated financial assistance, effective July 1, 2010.